Users as Annotators: LLM Preference Learning from Comparison Mode: Reward Modeling and User Behavioral Model

-where the expectation is taken w.r.t. the prompt $x_i\sim P_{\text{prompt}}$ for some prompt distribution $P_{\text{prompt}}$.
-We note $\mu$ should be interpreted as the overall probability that the model $P_{A}$ generates a better response than the model $P_{B}.$ When the two models $P_{A}$ and $P_{B}$ are the same, as the canonical setup of RM, $\mu = 1/2.$ But when they are different, $\mu \neq 1/2$ most likely.
-In the next section, we will use this quantity to do data filtering.
-Before that, we first introduce a statistical model to capture the user's annotation behavior.
+We note $p(x_i)$ should be interpreted as the overall probability that the model $P_{A}$ generates a better response than the model $P_{B}$ given the prompt $x_i$.
+When the two models $P_{A}$ and $P_{B}$ are the same, as the canonical setup of RM, $p(x_i) = 1/2.$ But when they are different, $p(x_i) \neq 1/2$ most likely.
+This provides a handle for data filtering.
+In the next section, we introduce a statistical model to capture the user's annotation behavior.